-Some air fryers such as the Instant Vortex Plus air fryer have modes to roast, bake, dehydrate and air fry, but with the Magic Bullet Air Fryer you can only air fry.
+Some air fryers such as the Instant Vortex Plus air fryer have modes to roast, bake, dehydrate, and air fry, but with this small kitchen appliance, you can only air fry.
 There are some icons on top of the fryer that offer different temperature suggestions for different types of food, but ultimately it all depends on what you're cooking.

 When I test air fryers I do a standardized test process to directly compare performance between models.
 This includes roasting a mix of vegetables to see how well an air fryer can cook foods with a higher moisture content, and achieve a crisp exterior that you'd expect from oven cooking.